Regarding Irritable Bowel Syndrome and the Low FODMAP diet, there is a lot to unpack - so let’s jump right in!

 You can still eat your favorite meats like beef, pork, chicken, lamb, fish, and prawns.
 Other sources of protein and even meat replacements receive the green light as well - foods like eggs, tofu, and tempeh.

-Fruits and vegetables that won’t aggravate your IBS symptoms can add plenty of variety into your meals.
+Fruits and vegetables that won’t aggravate your IBS symptoms can add plenty of variety to your meals.
 Some fruit options include blueberries, strawberries, raspberries, honeydew melon, cantaloupe, kiwi, guava, starfruit, grapes, and limes.
 And veggies to help keep you balanced: bok choy, carrots, celery, eggplant, tomatoes, bell peppers, radishes, bean sprouts, kale, spinach, cucumber, zucchini, and pumpkin.

-Nuts and seeds that add healthy fats and loads of nutrients including: pecans, walnuts, macadamias, pine nuts, peanuts, and small amounts of almonds (no more than 10 in one meal); pumpkin seeds, sunflower, and sesame seeds.
+Nuts and seeds that add healthy fats and loads of nutrients including pecans, walnuts, macadamias, pine nuts, peanuts, and small amounts of almonds (no more than 10 in one meal); pumpkin seeds, sunflower, and sesame seeds.

 Grains and starches are a filling and satisfying addition to any meal.
-Low FODMAP grain options open to IBS patients include: white rice, brown rice, quinoa, lentils, oats, corn, cassava, and potatoes.
+Low FODMAP grain options open to IBS patients include white rice, brown rice, quinoa, lentils, oats, corn, cassava, and potatoes.

-Condiments and spices add some flavor and excitement to your dishes, and can help with the inflammation associated with IBS.
-Our recommendations include: mustard, soy sauce, fish sauce, white rice vinegar, wasabi powder, ginger, saffron, cumin, cinnamon, paprika, cardamom, coriander, and your classic salt and pepper.
+Condiments and spices add some flavor and excitement to your dishes and can help with the inflammation associated with IBS.
+Our recommendations include mustard, soy sauce, fish sauce, white rice vinegar, wasabi powder, ginger, saffron, cumin, cinnamon, paprika, cardamom, coriander, and your classic salt and pepper.